 Knowledge is power.
 The more one learns about drug tests, the better their chances are to get prepared to it, so let’s get started.

 Only a few decades ago, the human body was shielded from the outside world just like a well-built fortress, and detecting what’s inside it was nearly impossible.
 Fortunately, recent advances in science have given birth to sophisticated drug testing.

 There is a wide variety of drug tests which can be divided into two major categories: doing drug testing at home and professional drug testing done by a qualified expert, usually in a sophisticated facility.

 Several drug tests, such as urine test or saliva/oral fluid tests can be easily done at home.
-All you need to do is buy one of the home drug test kits available as over-the-counter strips, collect a sample of urine or saliva, dip the strip in the urine/saliva for the specified amount of time, and view the reading.
+All one needs to do is buy one of the home drug test kits available as over-the-counter strips, collect a sample of urine or saliva, dip the strip in the urine/saliva for the specified amount of time, and view the reading.
 These strips are available online as well as in stores, are fairly easy to use, and come with detailed directions.
 However, results from cheap drug test kits can usually be misleading and incorrect.
-Even if you use a high-quality kit, there are several external factors that can impact the results of the test, unless you do a lot of research, have some working knowledge of testing, and are very careful in your approach.
+Even if a person uses a high-quality kit, there are several external factors that can impact the results of the test, unless they do a lot of research, have some working knowledge of testing, and are very careful in their approach.

 Are home drug testing kits accurate?